Imagine, earning $100,000 (or more) a year with your blog!

 - They approach monetizing a blog in the wrong way and use the wrong methods to make money from their content.

-But, if you know what you’re doing, having a blog can be profitable.
+But, if you know what you’re doing, having a blog can be very profitable.

 Just start by looking at the sheer increase in the popularity of blogs in the past decade or so.